 Usually we start our kidding season in late February or early March, but this year we started in late January.
 Luckily the weather cooperated and everything went smoothly.
 We had a very nice crop of kids born and the does did great.
 We did experiment with using clove oil for disbudding our kids.
 It was very interesting but the process had to be repeated several times and even then there was some horn growth.
 We will be going back to our old disbudding method this year.

 We had tragedy strike the herd this spring.
 We lost several does for unexplained reasons.
 Some vets thought pneumonia, some acidosis, some clostridial issues.
 We changed feed to a coarser hay and grain, we vaccinated, we watched.
 Whatever the problem was, it finally went away, but not before a few of our most favorite girls had passed.
 It was heartbreaking and mind numbing.
 We are very glad that the herd is now doing great again.

 We have brought a new critter into the operation – an English Shepard puppy named Kingman.
 Kingman’s job will be to hunt the prairie dogs that are trying to take over the ranch.
 So far he isn’t much interested in hunting, but he has settled in amazingly well with the various animals and is a very silly fella.
 He and goat Opal seem to enjoy each other’s company.

-We located two car wash brushes and the goats have been busy making deep ruts around them as they circle around getting scratched and groomed at the same time.
+We located two rotary sweeper brushes and the goats have been busy making deep ruts around them as they circle around getting scratched and groomed at the same time.
 Happy girls!